pysyun/pysyun_conversation_flow/README.md

 Read more about Back-end Redux Pattern [here](./documentation/backend-redux.md).

+For a conversation flow, it is important to perform certain actions on different transitions.
+These actions can be:
+- Textual responses;
+- API calls;
+- Persisting data;
+- Physical interactions.

+Read more about implementing transition handlers [here](./documentation/transitions.md).

 ## Telegram Bot Integration

 `TelegramBot` wraps the state machine and handles dispatching updates: